EmilioAngelM/rock-paper-scissors-assignment/README.md

 ## Setup

-In in the root directory of your local repository, open the ".env" file, and update the player name string value by using your name:
+In in the root directory of your local repository, create a new file with the name ".env."
+The create a "PLAYER_NAME" variable that contains your name:

-From:
+    PLAYER_NAME="YOUR NAME"

+Example:
     PLAYER_NAME="Emilio Angel"

-To:
-    PLAYER_NAME="YOUR NAME"

-> NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [.gitignore](/.gitignore) file)

 ## Usage